temporalio/documentation/docs/dev-guide/sdks.md

 ## Cancellation

-Cancellation in Temporal SDKs refers to the ability to stop the execution of a workflow, activity, or other operation before it completes normally.
-Some key points:
+Cancellation in Temporal SDKs refers to the ability to stop the execution of a Workflow, Activity, or other operation before it completes normally.

-- Workflows and activities can be cancelled externally by the client or programmatically from within the Workflow code.
-- When a Workflow is cancelled, it can cascade the cancellation to Child Workflows, activities, timers, etc.
-- Activities receive cancellation as an exception or signal they can handle.
-- Cancellation propagates based on cancellation scopes which control what gets cancelled.
-- SDKs provide mechanisms to check for cancellation and gracefully handle it.
-- Workflow cancellation results in its run ending with the "Canceled" status.
-- Cancellation is useful for things like stopping redundant work, timeouts, operator intervention, etc.
-- Precise cancellation semantics depend on the specific SDK but generally follow the same concepts.

-So in summary, cancellation is a key mechanism in Temporal for stopping execution early and handling it properly at each level.
-The SDKs provide APIs and abstractions to enable robust cancellation handling in Workflows and activities.
+Each SDK provides APIs and abstractions to enable robust cancellation handling in Workflows and Activities.

 ## Child Workflows

 A Child Workflow Execution is a Workflow Execution that is spawned from within another Workflow.

 Child Workflows in Temporal SDKs refer to Workflows that are started from within another Workflow.
-Some key points:

-- A parent Workflow can start one or more Child Workflows using the SDK's Child Workflow APIs.
-- Child Workflows run independently with their own execution history.
-- The parent Workflow waits for and receives results back from Child Workflows.
-- Parent and Child Workflows communicate via return values and continue-as-new.
-- Child Workflows can further start their own Child Workflows, creating a hierarchy.
-- Child Workflows can be used to modularize and decouple complex Workflows.
-- Child Workflows can have different Task Queues or be hosted in external workers.
-- Parent Workflows control the lifecycle of Child Workflows like cancellation, timeouts, etc.
-- SDKs provide Child Workflow abstractions like Workflow stubs, options, etc.

-So in summary, Child Workflows allow composition and decomposition of Workflows in Temporal through parent-child relationships and hierarchical execution.
-The SDKs provide simple APIs to handle the complexity behind the scenes.
+Each SDK provides APIs and abstractions to handle the complexity behind the scenes.

 ## Continue as New